-L Endurance-22 was an interdisciplinary martime archaeological project anned at locating and surveying the wreck of l 60 Endurance.
+Endurance22 was an interdisciplinary maritime archaeological project aimed at locating and surveying the wreck of Endurance.
 It utilised the South African research icebreaker S.A.
-Agulhas II and Saab Sabretooth autonomous underwater l vehicles (AUVs) to scan a predetermined search area of the seabed using Edgetech 2105 low frequency side-scan sonar, at frequencies of 75, 230 or 410 kHz (Gilbert, 2021), A principal difference between Endurance22 and the Weddell Sea l Expedition 2019 was the deployment of the AUVs in tethered mode (Gilbert, 2021), Maintaining a direct link with the vehicle and minimized the risk of communication loss, as had occurred with an AUV in the 2019 expedition (Shears et al., 2020;
+Agulhas II and Saab Sabretooth autonomous underwater vehicles (AUVs) to scan a predetermined search area of the seabed using Edgetech 2105 side-scan sonar, at frequencies of 75, 230 or 410 kHz

+60 (Gilbert, 2021).
+A principal difference between Endurance22 and the Weddell Sea Expedition 2019 was the deployment of the AUVs in tethered mode (Gilbert, 2021).
+Maintaining a direct link with the vehicle and minimized the risk of communication loss, as had occurred with an AUV in the 2019 expedition (Shears et al., 2020; Dowdeswell et al., 2020).
+Figure 1 shows the geographical context of this study.
+Typical maximum and minimum sea ice extents, which occur at the end of winter and spring respectively, are also shown.
+The search area and strategy were developed by marine archaeologists, historians and a